ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-3D-Printing-Intro.md

   - [3D Hubs](https://www.3dhubs.com/)
   - [Reddit 3D printing](https://www.reddit.com/r/3Dprinting/)

-  These YouTube channels and forums are an invaluable resource when getting into 3D printing, they contains loads of information, do's and don'ts.
+  These YouTube channels and forums are an invaluable resource when getting into 3D printing, they contain loads of information, do's and don'ts.
-  By watching and reading videos and articles you can prevent mistakes and gain insights faster in how 3D printing works and what is possible.
+  By watching videos and reading articles you can prevent mistakes gaining insights faster in how 3D printing works and what is possible.

 *Maker websites:*